sswadkar/mars_rover/README.md

 ## Running the programs

+Connect the Arduino via the USB cable and upload the Arduino code to your Arduino.
+Lines 24 and 25 will need to be changed for calibration (line 24 is a known wind speed you've measured and line 25 is the max amount of rotations you've seen your windmill produce).

-Connect the Arduino via the USB cable and in one terminal type in
+Then, in terminal, type in

 ```node server.js```